StackVista/stackstate-docs/use/checks-and-monitors/about-checks-and-monitors.md

 # About checks and monitors

+## Overview

+TODO

 ## Checks

-**Checks** is a feature of StackState that provides health state information bound to the topology elements based on the telemetry & log streams and a set of customizable validation rules expressed in the form of **Check Functions**.
+**Checks** are a feature of StackState that provides health state information bound to the topology elements based on the telemetry and log streams and a set of customizable validation rules expressed in the form of **Check Functions**.

 StackState can calculate health checks based on telemetry or log streams defined for a topology element.
 When telemetry or events data is available in StackState, this approach opens up the possibility to use the Autonomous Anomaly Detector \(AAD\) for anomaly health checks.